May Is National Foster Care Month

 This May, in honor of National Foster Care Month, the Annie E. Casey Foundation is sharing select facts about foster care in America.
 The latest research tells us that:

-- More than 117,000 children and youth are waiting to be adopted.
+- Nearly 114,000 children and youth are waiting to be adopted.

-- More than half — 55% — of kids in care are seeking to reunite with their main parent or caretaker, according to their care plan goal.
+- More than half — 53% — of kids in care are seeking to reunite with their birth parents or primary caretakers, according to their care plan goals.

 - Former foster children are almost twice as likely as combat veterans to suffer from Post-Traumatic Stress Disorder.

-For thousands of Americans, the focus on foster care does not fade with the month of May.
-To help support three groups who navigate the system every day — kids in care, foster parents and child welfare professionals — the Casey Foundation has compiled lists of relevant key resources.
+For hundreds of Americans, the focus on foster care does not fade after the month of May.
+To help support three groups who navigate the system every day — kids in care, foster parents and child welfare professionals — the Annie E. Casey Foundation funds programs and research, tracks data, advocates for effective policies and compiles key resources.

 See the resource lists for: